 - 1. Ensure that People Receiving SSI Do Not Remain Trapped in Poverty.
 SSI benefits are often only the income supports available to disabled people, and they can make the difference between housing instability and hunger or the ability to meet basic needs.
 But the SSI program is far from generous.
 The maximum benefit is only \$794 per month, and many people receive even less because of program rules.
 Married couples have their benefits reduced quite a bit if both members qualify for SSI, even though the costs associated with their disabilities are unique and significant.
 SSI's extremely low asset limits prevent people from saving to escape poverty, by design.
 These strict income rules make living with disability so much harder than it needs to be for people who, by definition, cannot supplement their incomes with much work.
-The poverty inflicted by the SSI program is purely a policy choice, one that Congress must reverse. - 2.
+The poverty inflicted by the SSI program is purely a policy choice, one that Congress must reverse - 2.
 Streamline SSI Financial Eligibility Rules so People Can Stay Connected to Benefits.
 Embedded in the SSI program are complex, bureaucratic rules that trip up the most careful SSI recipients.
 If family members help recipients with groceries or an unusually high utility bill, recipients can see their (already meager) SSI grants slashed by one-third.
-If recipients can see their (already meager) SSI grants slashed by one-third.
-If recipients can see their cipients manage to follow SSI rules perfectly, some still face issues due to miscommunications or SSA errors.
+If recipients receive a few thousand dollars as an inheritance and want to save it for community college classes or a housing repair, they can be cut off SSI altogether.
+Even when recipients manage to follow SSI rules perfectly, some still face issues due to miscommunications or SSA errors.
 Resolving these issues requires administrative appeals, months of time and stress, and SSA staff resources that could be better redirected to help claimants.
 Often, these issues are only resolved because lawyers like us get involved-and there are not enough of us go around.
 Simplifying the SSI program rules by eliminating "in-kind support and maintenance" provisions and raising asset limits would allow eligible SSI recipients to stay connected to benefits while protecting limited government resources.